-Any student who achieves High Honor Roll for both semesters in a school year earns a Gold Academic Award.
-A student who achieves any honor roll for both semesters earns a Silver Academic Award.
+Any student who achieves High Honor Roll for both semesters in a school year will earn a Gold Academic Award.
+Any student who achieves Honor Roll for both semesters will earn a Silver Academic Award.

 National Honor Society

 Membership in the Wallenpaupack Area High School Chapter of the National Honor Society is based upon Scholarship, Service, Leadership, and Character.
 Membership in the National Honor Society is a privilege, not a right.
 Members of the sophomore, junior or senior classes may be chosen as members if they satisfy the following requirements: